-- The Federal Reserve started its balance sheet reduction in October, hiked in December and should hike three times this year.
+- The Federal Reserve started its balance sheet reduction in October 2017, hiked in December 2017 and in March 2018.

-- The ECB has recalibrated its programme, buying less bonds as of this month.
+- The ECB has recalibrated its programme, buying less bonds as of January.
 A rate hike should not occur before 2019.

 REGIONAL EQUITY STRATEGY

-- We are negative on bonds and have a low duration.
+- We are underweight on bonds and keep a short duration

 - With a tightening Fed and expected upcoming inflation pressures, we expect rates and bond yields to show an uptrend towards 3% on the 10Y US government debt.
 In addition to rising producer prices, rising wages, fiscal stimulus and tariffs on trade could push inflation higher.
 The Fed will continue its hiking cycle beyond March.